vivocha/bot-sdk/README.md

 - `sample`: dead simple bot Agent and Manager plus a Bot Filter, read and use the `examples/http-requests/sample.http` file to learn more and to run them;
 - `dummy-bot`: a simple bot (Agent and Manager) able to understand some simple "commands" to return several types of messages, including quick replies and templates.
 Read and use the `examples/http-requests/dummy-bot.http` file to learn more and to run and interact with them.
-- `sample-wit`: a simple bot using Wit.ai platform.
+- `sample-wit`: a simple bot using the Wit.ai platform.

-**TIP:** For a quick start learning about formats of requests, responses and messages bodies, including quick replies and templates, just see the [Dummy Bot](https://github.com/vivocha/bot-sdk/blob/master/examples/dummy-bot.ts) code.
+**TIP:** For a quick start learning about the format of requests, responses and messages body, including quick replies and templates, just read the [Dummy Bot](https://github.com/vivocha/bot-sdk/blob/master/examples/dummy-bot.ts) code.

 ---